datacraft-dsc/DEPs/4/README.md

 Provide the ability for the Consumer to check that a purchase is complete, and for a service provider to verify that payment has been made before granting access to the purchased Asset.

-### Universal Resolver
+### Resolver

+The Resolver in starfish provides utilities to access Agents and Assets via DIDs / DDOs.

 #### Resolve Agent via DID

-Gets an existing Agent via the Universal Resolver
+Gets an existing Agent via the Universal Resolver.

 #### Create and Register Agent DDO

-Creates an Agent with a registered DDO on the Universal Resolver
+Creates an Agent with a registered DDO on the Resolver

-#### Create Agent with Local DDO
+#### Install Local DDO

+Starfish provides the capability for the user to install a locally specified DDO.

+This is useful in the following scenarios:
-Primarily for local / test usage.
+- Local / test usage
+- Accessing an Agent that is not listed on a public resolver service

 ### General functionality